-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: April 2019

-Days Gone takes a hard look at what life might be like in a post-pandemic world.
-Set in the harsh wildernesses of Oregon two years after a global pandemic, it opens up the world for exploration whilst trying to survive the zombie-like creatures that most of humanity has been turned into.
-Travelling the game world of the Pacific Northwest on a motorcycle, players have the freedom to roam the world as they see fit, all the while building trust with different settlement camps they encounter on their travels.
-This is a fully-fleshed out world that features a diversity of terrain that’s true to the reality of Oregon and gives the overriding narrative a contemporary and realistic feel.
+Days Gone takes a hard look at what life would be like in a post-pandemic world.
+Set in the harsh wildernesses of Oregon two years after a global pandemic, players must try to survive the zombie-like creatures that most of humanity has been turned into.
+Traveling the game world of the Pacific Northwest on a motorcycle, players have the freedom to roam as they see fit, all the while building trust with different settlements they encounter on their travels.
+This is a fully-fleshed-out world that features a diversity of terrain that’s true to the area around Oregon and gives the overriding narrative a contemporary and realistic feel.

-#19 STAR WARS Jedi: Fallen Order
+#20 Star Wars Jedi: Fallen Order

 Publisher: Electronic Arts